 Although vasectomy reversal surgery is an option, the success rate isn’t guaranteed.
 Dr. Honing of Yale Medicine says that success rates are 80–90% when performed by an experienced microsurgeon.
 However, some estimates of pregnancy rates after vasectomy reversal are as low as 30%.

-The procedure can take 3–4 hours—substantially longer than the typical 15-minute vasectomy—because reversals are technically challenging surgeries.
+The procedure can take 3–4 hours, substantially longer than the typical 15-minute vasectomy, because reversals are technically challenging surgeries.
 During a vasectomy, the vas deferens, which is the tube that stores sperm and carries it out of the scrotal sac, is severed.
 Those severed ends have to be reconnected with a great deal of precision during a vasectomy reversal to allow the sperm to once again enter ejaculate.
-Research says that factors such as your surgeon’s skill level, secondary obstruction in the epididymis, or scar tissue in the vas deferens can contribute to ineffective vasectomy reversal.

-Sperm freezing is also significantly less expensive—and invasive—than attempting vasectomy reversal.
-Freezing your sperm before a vasectomy provides you with a back-up plan, just in case you change your mind.
+Sperm freezing is significantly less expensive and invasive than attempting vasectomy reversal.
+Sperm freezing and sperm storage before a vasectomy provides you with a back-up plan, just in case you change your mind.
 With this option, you can choose to have another biological child without having to undergo vasectomy reversal surgery.

 Military service is a high-risk career.
 There is the possibility of combat-related injury and exposure to chemical warfare or toxins, both of which can negatively impact a male’s fertility or a couple’s pregnancy outcomes.

-A study of veterans of the US War on Terror found that rates of infertility were significantly higher—nearly twice as high—among veterans compared to civilians.
+A study of veterans of the US War on Terror found that rates of infertility were significantly higher — nearly twice as high — among veterans compared to civilians.
 Male veterans reported an infertility rate of around 14%, while female veterans reported 16%; in the general population, the rates are about 7% and 9%, respectively.
-An older study of Gulf War veterans in the early 1990s found a similar trend: vets were at a 40–50% higher risk of infertility and miscarriage.

-Understanding these potential risks, military personnel may choose to preserve their fertility through sperm freezing before deployment.
+Understanding these potential risks, military personnel may choose to preserve their fertility through sperm freezing and sperm storage before deployment.

 Learn more about sperm freezing for members of the military.

 In addition to military service, there are a number of professions that pose an increased risk of male infertility.
-People in these occupations may consider sperm freezing to preserve their fertility early in their careers.
+People in these occupations may consider sperm freezing and sperm storage to preserve their fertility early in their careers.

 Exposure to radiation can also negatively impact male fertility.
 A study that analyzed 90 male radiographers against 90 men not exposed to x-ray radiation showed that there was significant association between exposure to radiation and miscarriage, congenital anomalies, still birth, and infertility.

-There is some testing that should ideally be completed before freezing your sperm.
+There is some testing that should ideally be completed before sperm freezing.
 In general, you’ll want to ensure you’re freezing the healthiest possible sample.

-Before freezing your sperm, you should have blood work done to screen for sexually transmitted diseases and infections that can impact sperm quality.
+Before sperm freezing, you should do a screening for sexually transmitted diseases and infections that can impact sperm quality.
 This is also to reduce transmission to partners during artificial insemination, and is required in many states if you may use your frozen sperm in in vitro fertilization (IVF) treatment.